mariaylitalo/Ryu_integration/README.md

 ## Installation

 Virtual machines are ready to run.
 You can create test network with Mininet tool installed on Snort machine.

+**NOTE!!**
+If you have trouble with network connections make sure that interfaces names are correct (May have changed during convertion).

 Exmaple command which creates simple topology with two OF-switches and two Hosts: